casadei/prenota-robot/README.md

 ## Settings

-### Dead by captcha credentials
+### Death by captcha credentials

-Set dead by captcha credentials in `./config/settings.js` like the example below:
+Set death by captcha credentials in `./config/settings.js` like the example below:

 ```javascript
 {